 The College of Engineering, Technology, and Aeronautics (CETA) at SNHU is the home for many different STEM programs, including Computer Science, Electrical and Computer Engineering, Mechanical Engineering and more.
 SNHU continues to steadily increase STEM-related offerings on campus, with programs available in exciting fields that include engineering, video game design, mathematics, aeronautics, and biology.

-Southern New Hampshire University recognizes that STEM programs play an increasingly important role in the landscape of higher education.
-More and more students are choosing to seek an education within the science, technology, engineering, and mathematics fields, often with a mind toward pursuing high-paying careers.
-According to the U.S. Bureau of Labor Statistics (BLS), the most recent occupational studies reported that 93 out of 100 STEM-related occupations had wages above the national average.
-In fact, as of 2015, the BLS reports that the national average wage for all STEM occupations was nearly double the national average for non-STEM occupations.
+Southern New Hampshire University recognizes that STEM programs will play an increasingly important role in a modern economy and workforce.
+More and more students are choosing to seek an education within the science, technology, engineering, and mathematics fields, which appear to offer strong prospects for future graduates.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs in STEM-related fields are projected to grow 8.8% through 2028, faster than the national average for all occupations.*